 Throughout the discussion, lean in, make eye contact, and smile periodically Look at each person on the panel equally as you never quite know the internal politics and hierarchy.
 Vary your smile at times to appear a bit more serious when you are listening intently.
 Nod lightly at times and occasionally glance down to break your eye contact.
 Do not look at the clock and never look at your phone.

 There are four primary types of interview questions, and we will go through sample questions for each of the first three: Introductory, Situational and Behavioral, Job Specific, and Awkward/Bad/Inappropriate.
-Stay tuned tomorrow for the final type, it deserves it’s own segment.
+Read the following article for this final type, it deserves it’s own segment.

 If someone asks you an unexpectedly interesting or insightful question, let them know.
 Try to avoid “that’s a good question,” because of course, the interviewer thinks their question is brilliant.
 Instead, you might say, “Wow, no one has ever asked me that before” or “what a thoughtful question.”
 Use this sparingly and with sincerity to let the interviewers know when you appreciate a good interview.